Investment Property Depreciation Calculator

 2. The Diminishing Value Method

-Under the diminishing value method, also known as the declining balance depreciation method, you claim depreciation at a higher depreciation rate in the first few years of ownership of the property.
+Under the diminishing value method, also known as the declining balance depreciation method, you claim depreciation at a higher depreciation rate in the early years of ownership of the property.
 As a result, the depreciation deduction value will decrease each year until the asset value runs out.
 You can also increase the claim on items valued below $1,000 using low-value pooling.

 The asset calculator uses both the diminishing value and prime cost method to give you an estimate of what you can claim on a depreciating asset, construction costs or capital allowance.